Boltzmann generators for amorphous particle systems: Generative models for multi-component particle systems

-where $k_{\rm B}$ is the Boltzmann constant, $\rmd \text{vol}_X$ is the volume element over $\torus$ and the partition function $\mathcal{Z} = \int \exp\left(-\mathrm{U}_{\star}(s,X) / k_{\rm B}T\right) \rmd s \rmd \text{vol}_X$ ensures the normalization.
-This joint distribution implements a uniform distribution on the specie of particles and correspond to sampling from a ``semi-grand" canonical ensemble in the language of statistical mechanics, where the total number of particles is fixed but the composition is not.
-We will also be interested in sampling from $\pstar$ conditioned on a composition.
-Our objective is to build a generative model that approximates $\pstar$ (or its conditional) to allow efficient sampling of equilibrium configurations.
+where $k_{\rm B}$ is the Boltzmann constant, $\rmd \text{vol}_X$ is the volume element over $\torus^N$ and the partition function ${\mathcal{Z} = \int \exp\left(-U(s,X) / k_{\rm B}T\right) \rmd s\,\rmd \text{vol}_X}$ ensures the normalization.
+This joint distribution allows species to vary freely and correspond to sampling from a ``semi-grand" canonical ensemble, where the total number of particles is fixed but the composition is not.
+Since standard models of glass-forming mixtures are defined at a fixed composition, we will also be interested in sampling from $\pstar$ conditioned on a composition, where the number of particles per species is strictly conserved.
+Sampling from this conditioned distribution corresponds to sampling the canonical ensemble.
+Our objective is to build a generative model that approximates $\pstar$ (or its conditional on the composition) to allow efficient sampling of equilibrium configurations.

-In the following, we examine the symmetries on the multidimensional torus induced by the potential, and introduce Riemannian stochastic interpolants, the generative modeling framework underlying our approach.